 I guess, via these examples, I have conveyed enough of what I wanted to.

-Really, testing does not mean to check the workflow of application and neither it means to break the application but it certainly means to check user’s experience even when he make the mistakes.
+Really, testing does not mean to check the workflow of application and neither it means to break the application but it certainly means to check user’s experience even when he makes the mistakes.

 About the Author: This post is written by STH team member Bhumika Mehta.
 She is a project lead, carrying 10+ years of experience in software testing.
 She appreciates good ideas and innovations and risks too.
 And of course hates monotonic work, people and environment.